Oneday2010/milestone-project2/README.md

 ### Contact

 - simple layout for contact form contain with coffee image and user can send  full name and email address as well as message.
-The form will be sent to my personal email address ( I used emailJS “ www.
-EmailJS.com" ) and when user sent the form,  user will get the alert that they have sent the message.
+The form will be sent to my personal email address ( I used [emailJS](www.emailjs.com) and when user sent the form,  user will get the alert that they have sent the message.

 ### Footer